MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

 - Azure Active Directory joined
 - Hybrid Deployment

-If you plan to use certificates for on-premises single-sign on, then follow these **addtional** steps to configure the environment to enroll certificates for Azure AD joined devices.
+If you plan to use certificates for on-premises single-sign on, then follow these **addtional** steps to configure the environment to enroll a Windows Hello for Business certificates for Azure AD joined devices.

 > [!IMPORTANT]
 > Ensure you have performed the configurations in [Azure AD joined devices for On-premises Single-Sign On](hello-hybrid-aadj-sso-base.md) before you continue.